jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 $ f'_("forward")(x_3) = 2 space (f(x_6) - f(x_3))/(h) $<eq_40>
 $ f'_("forward")(x_6) = 2 space (f(x_2) - f(x_6))/(h) $<eq_41>

-In order to  obtain the obtain the derivates of the three remaining discretization points $x_1, x_5 "and" x_2$ a neighboring element is required.
-According to @fig_39 the ending nodes of the one element are the starting nodes of the next element.
-With this, @eq_37 to @eq_41 can be used again.
+To obtain the derivatives of the three remaining discretization points $x_1, x_5 "and" x_2$, a neighboring element is required.
+According to @fig_39, the ending nodes of one element are the starting nodes of the next element.
+Thus, @eq_37 to @eq_41 can be used again.
-In order to derive the second order gradient of the displacment the output of @eq_37 to @eq_41 can be used and inserted as input for @eq_42 to @eq_46.
+To derive the second-order gradient of the displacement, the output of @eq_37 to @eq_41 is used as input for @eq_42 to @eq_46.

 $ f''_("forward")(x_0) = 2 space (f'(x_4) - f'(x_0))/(h) $<eq_42>
 $ f''_("forward")(x_4) = 2 space (f'(x_1) - f'(x_4))/(h) $<eq_43>